WhiteLightningGun/Vue-Palette-Generator/README.md

 Expressing movements in this system is obviously highly intuitive and very useful for artists who think in terms of the colour wheel.
 It is eminently programmable.

+To see how I used this to generate colour palettes go to: src/tools/ColourCalculators.js

 The most interesting thing about this project for me personally is just how easy it is with Vue to add custom css to your components.
 Fancy presentation is therefore a breeze to make.